grafana/pyroscope/docs/sources/profiling-types-in-pyroscope/_index.md

   - flamegraphs
 ---

-# Understanding Profiling Types and Their Uses in Pyroscope
+# Understanding profiling types and their uses in Pyroscope

 Profiling is an essential tool for understanding and optimizing application performance.
 In Pyroscope, various profiling types allow for an in-depth analysis of different aspects of your application.
 This guide will explore these types and explain their impact on your program.